ontoportal/documentation/docs/_steps/initial_installation.md

 * Username: centos
 * Password: Ontoportal

-You are then prompted to enter your own virtual OS password on the first boot— first enter the default password when prompted, then you will enter your own password twice.
+On the first boot, you will be able to change your virtual OS password.
+When you are prompted,
+first enter the default password above.
+Then you will get the chance to enter your own password (twice).
 If in the reset process you enter the wrong default password, the entire sequence restarts.